Participants hub

 Source: https://docs.settlemint.com/docs/operators/user-management/participants-hub

-The Participants hub helps operators review users, entities, identity registration status, KYC evidence, holdings, activity, and security signals.
+Review users, entities, identity registration status, KYC evidence, holdings, activity, and security signals for every participant on the platform.

-It helps operators review who has platform credentials, which identities and contract accounts are registered, and what
+Use the Participants hub to review who holds platform credentials, which identities and contract accounts are registered, and what

-evidence is available before taking an identity, KYC, or security action.
+evidence is available before taking a KYC, identity, or security step.

 The hub is split into three working areas: